19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Index/Ardes.md

 Ardes is the chief god of the Empire.
 He is symbolized by honor, valor, and justice.
 He is the patron of those who fight fearlessly for their values, and his followers founded this great Empire.

-Most citizens of the Empire will have grown up chiefly worshipping Ardes.
+Most [Humans](../../../Player%20Characters/Ancenstries/Human.md) will have grown up chiefly worshipping Ardes.